Ioan Meșotă National College: History

 In the autumn of 1869, the Council of the Romanian Greek-Orthodox Central Schools in Brașov decided to open a "Realschule" and a commercial high school.

 George Barițiu was the first one who came up with the idea of opening this school, and in 1854 Ioan Popazu (future bishop of Caransebeș) made the plan for the school.

 In 1869, Dr. Ioan Meșotă became the Director of the Romanian Central Schools in Brașov and held this position until his premature death in 1878.
 It is because of him that the Romanian education in Brașov was firmly positioned on its way to a modern education system.
-In 1919, following the unification of Transylvania with Romania, the school was merged with the Hungarian High School (founded in 1885, with the building in the city center), and received the name of "Ioan Meșotă" High School, in his honor.
+In 1919, following the Union of Transylvania with Romania, the school was merged with the Hungarian High School (founded in 1885, with the building in the city center), and received the name of Ioan Meșotă High School, in his honor.

 During over 100 years of activity, the high school has experienced both periods of prosperity and dramatic moments, related to political changes in the Romanian society, followed by often unfounded educational decisions (dissolved by the newly installed communist regime in 1948 and re-profiled as an industrial high school in the eighties).
 As a result, the school had to be reborn and redefined, trying to regain its status and prestige.
 The National College of today, initially established as a lower "Realschule" with four grades, was upgraded in 1919 to the higher level of state high school with eight grades; it was re-established, in 1954, as a high school (Brașov High School no. 3).